conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

   of adding `conanfile.py` recipes along with the source code and using the standard `conan create` flow is recommended.

-- The `local-recipes-index` repositories are intended as **local folders, not git remote repos**.
-Although it may seem convenient to provide a git URL for Conan to clone automatically, a significant advantage of this feature is the ability to build packages from specific branches, commits, or tags of the repository.
-This ensures **full reproducibility and control over third-party dependencies at the source level**.
-  Additionally, a key benefit of this feature is that local recipes can be directly modified in the folder, and Conan will automatically recognize the changes, which is highly beneficial for testing.
+- The `local-recipes-index` repositories point to **local folders in the filesystem**.
+  While users may choose to sync that folder with a git repository or other version control mechanisms, Conan is agnostic to this, as it is only aware of the folder in the filesystem that points to the (current) state of the repository.
+Users may choose to run git commands directly to switch branches/commit/tags and Conan will automatically recognise the changes

 - This approach operates at the source level and does not generate package binaries.
 For deployment in production environments, the use of a package server such as Artifactory is crucial.
 It's important to note that this feature is not a replacement for Conan's remote package servers, which play a vital role in hosting packages for regular use.

+- Also, note that a server remote can retain a history of changes storing multiple recipe revisions.
+In contrast, a `local-recipes-index` remote can only represent a single snapshot at any given time.

 Furthermore, this feature does not support placing server URLs directly in recipes; remote repositories must be explicitly added with `conan remote add`.
 Decoupling abstract package